Obama lays out plans in his first post-presidency public appearance

 Obama made no direct mention of President Donald Trump or the 2016 presidential election, but he pointed to the divisive nature of US politics as the most significant barrier to progress on a host of problems, from flaws in the criminal justice system to climate change.

-Obama's return to Chicago marked his re-emergence in public life following a three-month vacation.
+Obama's return to Chicago marked his reemergence in public life following a three-month vacation.
 His remarks echoed previous statements in which he's hinted at focusing on community organizing efforts as a private citizen.

 The free-form panel discussion featured several moments of levity from the former president, including an acknowledgement that panel members were given questions ahead of the event—a subtle reference to Trump's complaints that Hillary Clinton had an unfair advantage during the presidential debates.